theislab/cellrank/docs/source/latest_additions.rst

 or an exact, permutation based test.
 Corrects for multiple-testing.
 - :class:`cellrank.tl.kernels.VelocityKernel` now allows different metrics to be used to compare velocity vectors with expression-differences across neighboring cells.
 We add cosine-correlation and dot-product schemes and we allow the user to input their own scheme.
-It has been shown recently by `Li et al. <https://doi.org/10.1101/2020.09.19.304584>`_ that the choice of metric can lead to slightly different results.
+It has been shown recently by [Li2020]_ that the choice of metric can lead to slightly different results.
+Users can now also supply their own scheme, as long as it follows the signature :class:`cellrank.tl.kernels.SimilaritySchemeABC`.
 - :func:`cellrank.datasets.reprogramming` has been added to allow for easy reproducibility of the time & memory benchmarking results in our `CellRank preprint <https://doi.org/10.1101/2020.10.19.345983>`_.
 This is a reprogramming dataset from [Morris18]_.